valera86/yuinchien.github.io/src/projects/grid-study.md

 </div>

 <div class="text">
-The grid study eventually lead to the creation of MAX – an experimental typeface made in javascript, featuring 4 axes of variants including width, weight, slant and curve.
+The grid study eventually lead to the creation of MAX – An experimental typeface that sharpens, tilts, hollows and distorts.
+With 4 axes of variation including width, weight, slant and curve, MAX affords complex visual expressions and qualities.
 Checkout the web type specimen: <a href="https://yuinchien.com/projects/max" target="_blank">yuinchien.com/projects/max</a>.
 </div>